National Honor Society

 - Members shall attend meetings regularly.

 - Members shall also participate regularly in service projects and in other projects planned by the committees.
-The chapter service project, required of all members, shall be assisting the school in its fundraising for scholarship through the annual Fall Homecoming and Auction or the Phone-a-Thon.
+The chapter service project, required of all members, shall be assisting the school in its fundraising for scholarship through the annual Fall Homecoming and Auction or other such events.

 - The chapter as a whole shall meet regularly throughout the school year.